PrefectHQ/marvin-recipes/README.md

 knowledge_bot = AIApplication(
     name="knowledge bot",
-    description="A knowledge bot that can answer questions about Prefect", tools=[
+    description="A knowledge bot that can answer questions about <what you care about>", tools=[
-        QueryChroma(description="Find documents about <whatever you've got in your vectorstore>"), get_ip_address,
+        MultiQueryChroma(description="Use to find context about <whatever you've got in your vectorstore>"), get_ip_address,
         get_prime_factors,
         write_a_terrible_pun,